 29 November In Conversation: Capturing Light with Grafton Architects and Marina Tabassum; online panel discussion, free to attend – register

-7 December Tour of the Marshall Building with Grafton Architects; walking tour, £10 – book
+7 December Tours of the Marshall Building with Grafton Architects; walking tour, £10, new tickets released – book

 A fascinating exhibition companion